 So, can an immigrant join the army?
 Every year, about 8,000 non-US green card holders join the military.
 However, recent policy changes may make it difficult for some non-US residents to join the military, even if in a limited role (no security clearance).

-MAVNI Program – Military Accessions Vital to the National Interest, or MAVNI, allows talented non-citizens such as translators, cultural savvy, and even medical professionals to join the military.
+MAVNI Program – Military Accessions Vital to the National Interest, or MAVNI, allows talented non-citizens such as translators, culturally savvy, and even medical professionals to join the military.
 However, the initiative was discontinued in 2014 and the current administration is considering canceling it altogether.

 DACA Program – Currently, people who receive Deferred Action for Childhood Arrivals (DACA) may be at risk of deportation instead of being able to work or pursue other educational options under the current government.
 However, Congress could redirect and give DACA groups the option to serve in the military.